CSharpe1/Random/Readme.md

 # some project ideas to build up;

+I will need to seperate the Random folder into other repositorys.
+This folder is now very hard to manage due to all the folders and different "Tests"/"Learning" that has now been set up.

+## Future Learn
+From here i have been runing through some the the raspberry PI into topics.

 * Found on a youtube video "Kalle Hallden"
 * Web scraper
 * Build an Api